-While Ruby continues to scare herself silly with stories of ghosts, zombies and witches – clearly just for the sheer thrill of it – Georgia is struggling with a very real, very deep fear.
+While Ruby continues to scare herself silly with stories of ghosts, zombies, and witches – clearly just for the sheer thrill of it – Georgia is struggling with a very real and very deep fear.

-It is obvious that she’s actually troubled by it, experiencing genuine anxiety.
-And of course, as her mother, I need to be there to soothe her, to let her know that I understand her fear and that I’ll protect her at all costs.
+It is obvious that she is actually troubled by it, experiencing genuine anxiety.
+And of course, as her mother, I need to be there to soothe her, to let her know that I understand her fear and that I will protect her at all costs.

 The problem is that I find her fear both inconvenient and also kind of hilarious.